Understanding the Difference Between Buyback Plans and Net Metering to Maximize Your Solar Savings

 The Role of Solar Batteries in Buyback Plans

 You also need to watch out for Transmission and Distribution Utility (TDU) delivery charges.
-In many areas, you pay delivery fees on every kilowatt-hour you import from the grid.
-However, you are rarely credited for delivery fees on the power you export.
-Finally, pay attention to credit expiration rules.
-Some plans wipe your credit balance clean at the end of the calendar year, meaning any savings you built up for winter could disappear overnight.
-To learn more about how to minimize these costs, read our tips on how to save on your electric bill.
+In many service areas, you pay delivery fees on every single kilowatt-hour you import from the grid.
+However, providers rarely credit you for delivery fees on the power you export.

 How to Choose the Right Solar Buyback Program

-FAQs About Solar Buyback Programs
+Frequently Asked Questions About Solar Buyback Programs

 What is the difference between net metering and solar buyback?